aesara-devs/aesara/doc/extending/graphstructures.rst

 A :class:`Type` in Aesara provides static information (or constraints) about data objects in a graph.
-The information provided by :class:`Type`\s allows Aesara to perform optimizations and produce more efficient compiled code.
+The information provided by :class:`Type`\s allows Aesara to perform rewrites and produce more efficient compiled code.

 Every symbolic :class:`Variable` in an Aesara graph has an associated :class:`Type` instance, and :class:`Type`\s also serve as a means of